8 – 12 years

 Labernards are giant canines that think they’re lapdogs.
 Weighing up to 220 pounds, this is one dog that probably won’t comfortably fit on your lap!
 But they’re incredibly affectionate, loving, and loyal, making them incredible partners and pets.

 Bred from two working dog breeds, the Labernard is an intelligent, albeit stubborn dog.
 They’re smart enough for advanced training if you have the patience to teach a willful dog that’s the size of a small bear.

 While Saint Bernards tend to be very calm and docile dogs, Labernards show off some of their Labrador side with higher energy levels and greater need for exercise.
 If you can’t keep up with those needs, expect to have a destructive dog that’s capable of causing some serious damage due to their massive size.

 Overall, Labernards are friendly, family-oriented dogs.
-They can be the perfect pets for active families that have plenty of time to provide ample attention and exercise this dog needs.
+They can be the perfect pets for active families that have plenty of time to provide ample attention and exercise the Labernard needs.

 - Learn about more interesting breeds who also start with L – here!

 - Labernard Puppies – Before You Buy…